MadaraCoder/FA_practic_solution/README.md

 # FA_practic_solution
-Solutions made for study-practic session.
+Solutions made with love for my PM21-2 family.

+P.S.
+There is only Klondike solution btw